qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 =================

 The |labelingSingle| :guilabel:`Labels` properties provides you with all the needed and appropriate capabilities to configure smart labeling on vector layers.
 This dialog can also be accessed from the :guilabel:`Layer Styling` panel, or using the |labelingSingle| :sup:`Layer Labeling Options` button of the **Labels toolbar**.

+At the top of the dialog, you have:

+* a combobox for selecting the appropriate labeling method for the active layer
+* the |labelingRules| :sup:`Configure project labeling rules` button: helps you control interactions between labels and features across the layers in the project.
+  More details at :ref:`labeling_rules`.
+* the |autoPlacementSettings| :sup:`Automated placement settings (applies to all layers)` button: configure general properties on label placement and conflicts resolution.
+  More details at :ref:`automated_placement`.

 The first step is to choose the labeling method from the drop-down list.
 Available methods are: